ssnh96/SoccerBoom-Redesign/README.md

-# SoccerBoom Redesign
+# SoccerBoom Development

- Redesign of an online football shop.
+Front-End project for an online football shop.